kmkr/splendid-nudibranch/content.md

 Location		Anilao, The Philippines
 Latin			Eunice aphroditois
 Tags			worm 2014
 Description		The bobbit is my favorite worm.
 It can grow up to a meter, has a stunning purple iridescence, five antennae to sense passing fish and a scissor-like mouth to split prey in half.
 Most of the body is covered in sand, just enough is exposed to ambush surprised fish.
-This worm is quite rare, shy, and mysterious as well so little is known about its behaviour.
-It's theorized that the worm doesn’t see at all but use its excellent receptors to movements in the water to sense nearby fish.
+This worm is quite rare, shy, and mysterious.
+Little is known about its behaviour.
+It's theorized that the worm doesn’t see at all but uses its excellent receptors to detect movement in the water to sense nearby fish.

 DSC03448.jpg